 Four components of the model

-vision for learning helps create a unified set of values and beliefs to drive a high performance learning culture.
+vision for learning and wellbeing helps create a unified set of values and beliefs to drive a high performance learning culture.

 practice principles for excellence in teaching and learning (practice principles) are nine signature pedagogies which make the difference in improving student achievement and motivation.

 pedagogical model describes what effective teaching looks like in the classroom and helps teachers apply the practice principles.